A Terrible Mercy

 oooo“You were suspicious of me?”

-oooo“In twenty-four hours time you’ll be suspecting me – if you’re doing your job.”
+oooo“In twenty-four hours time you’ll be suspecting me—if you’re doing your job.”

-oooo“Your secretary, do you think he can be trusted?”
+oooo“What about your personal secretary, do you think he can be trusted?”

 oooo“She,” Fuller deliberated.
 “I think so.
 But she’s perfectly placed to pass along information.”

 oooo“She?
 A female secretary, Avery?
 The Nineteenth century’s catching up to you!
 How long has this been going on?”